 # This could vary depending on several factors such as the completeness, and quality of the application, complexity of the study and response time of the Investigator to CIRB's queries.

 The minimum training requirement for SingHealth study team members is completing the Collaborative Institutional Training Initiative (CITI) Certificate.
 The required programme is Biomedical Research Investigators and Key Personnel.
 You could access the CITI programme from this link:

-The minimum training for Principal Investigators and Site-Principal Investigators conducting clinical trials within SingHealth includes completing the Singapore Guidelines for Good Clinical Practice programme (SG-GCP) workshop (in addition to the current requirement for
+The minimum training for Principal Investigators and Site-Principal Investigators conducting clinical trials within SingHealth includes completing the Local Good Clinical Practice programme (local GCP) workshop (in addition to the current requirement for

 CITI) when making a submission to the CIRB.
-For clinical trials that require a Clinical Trial Certificate from HSA, CIRB will not grant ethics approval for clinical trials applications until a receipt of proof for the Principal Investigator completion of the SG-GCP course is provided.
+For clinical trials that require a Clinical Trial Certificate from HSA, CIRB will not grant ethics approval for clinical trials applications until a receipt of proof for the Principal Investigator completion of the local GCP course is provided.